 - DON'T be too general.
 People appreciate hearing not only that they did a good job, but also what you liked about how they did it or what impact it had.

-While your accolades should be genuine and tailored to your staff, here are ideas about what to say when thanking your assistant or other support personnel:
+While your accolades should be genuine and tailored, here are general ideas about what to say when thanking your assistant or other support personnel:

-- "Thanks for keeping our department’s files so organized.
-Because of you, I wasn’t fumbling to find what I needed for that last-minute conference call!"
+- “Thanks for keeping our department’s records so organized.
+Because of you, I wasn’t fumbling to find what I needed for that last-minute meeting.”